If Beauty Motivates Us, Do Unsightly People Discourage Us?

 Because back then, she was always surrounded by dudes, the comic book convention kind.
 Not hating on fandoms, but the point is, when a girl I’m interested in is always hanging around a group of guys in a seemingly closed-knit circle of friends…it doesn’t exactly make me want to draw closer to her.
 The most I’ll do is toss hints of my affection and if she isn’t savvy enough to pick up on it, no hard feelings but off I go.

-Either way…last night, seeing her as unsightly as she was got me thinking.
+Either way…seeing her as unsightly as she was got me thinking.
 Lol, because I hit the gym as per usual but I lacked that gusto, that fire to really hit it.
 Like, doing bench presses took more effort than usual.
 I had to really exert myself.

 “What?
 Does it usually come easy?”

-Honestly…Yeah.
+Honestly…Yeah it does.
 Don’t get me wrong, I’ll add more weight when I get too adjusted to the reps.
-But there’s always this fire in my gut that pushes me to ignore the pain and strain on my muscles to get through it.
+But there’s always this fire inside that pushes me to ignore the pain and strain on my muscles to get through it.
 Even on the drive home, I just had an apathetic attitude.
 It got me thinking how much I appreciated Instagram.

 Hahaha!
 I know, Instagram?
 This essay suddenly took a sharp turn.

 Instagram helps remind me that beautiful women exist.
 They’re out there.
-You just gotta keep working on you and if it’s good in God’s eyes, he’ll bless you with one of them.
+You just gotta keep working on you, be patient, and if it’s good in God’s eyes, he’ll bless you with one of them.
 The same, if you’re a woman looking for a handsome man.
 Just keep bettering yourself and have faith.
 Because we exist.
 It’s just a matter of time and location.

 “Um, no!
 Instagram models are superficial and unrealistic.
 You’re setting yourself up for failure if you think most women will look like that!”

-Last night, when I was so severely demotivated…part of me wondered if I should stop working out.
+When I was so severely demotivated…part of me wondered if I should stop working out.
 If I should stop working so many long hours to save up and buy a house.
-I wondered, if I let myself go and stopped caring for the future, it would make me more willing to accept women who have done the same.
+I wondered, if I let myself go and stopped caring for the future, maybe it would make me more willing to accept women who have done the same.

 Sounds bad doesn’t it.
 Hard work is my lifestyle.
 I love it.
 But it isn’t easy.
 Reminds me of a couple years ago.
 When the love of my life left my department after working there for about five years.
 The next day, I came into work and sat thinking to myself… “Now what?”